bmclay/MAC_Address_Converter/README.md

 # MAC ADDRESS CONVERTER

-Convert MAC Addresses to different conventions on the fly as they are copied to the clipbboard.
+Convert MAC Addresses to different conventions on the fly as they are copied to the clipboard.

 This script will listen for a MAC address to be copied.
 Once it detects that a MAC address is copied, a window will appear automatically allowing you to change the format of the copied MAC address.